 The release of AquaMaps distribution maps is not limited to comprehensively-assessed taxa, and maps are available across a much larger range of taxonomic classes; however, there is no guarantee that the list of species included within each class is a representative cross section of the entire class.

-Some global-scale studies of biodiversity, such as the Ocean Health Index, require both spatial distribution information and non-spatial information such as extinction risk, population trend, or native/non-native status provided by IUCN Red List assessments.
-While all species represented in IUCN distribution maps have also been evaluated for Red List inclusion, we found that only 22.9% (5246 of 22889) of AquaMaps species have been similarly evaluated, severely limiting the catalog of available species maps for studies of biodiversity and ecosystem health.

-Broad taxonomic inclusion is critical for understanding distribution and health of ecosystems at any spatial scale, but global and large regional studies of species diversity also require representative sampling across regions.
 To compare the spatial representation of the two data collections directly, we first rasterized the IUCN species polygons to the same 0.5° cells as the AquaMaps species maps; species presence within a cell was determined by any non-zero overlap of a species polygon with the cell, and species richness per cell was simply the sum of the species present.
 For the AquaMaps data collection, we determined per-cell species richness by summing all species with non-zero probability of occurrence.
-We represented relative distribution of species richness for each data collection by plotting average species count against latitude and longitude.
-To highlight the differences between the two data collections, we also examined the relative difference in per-cell species richness against latitude and longitude.